Korean Grammar Point

 1. Introduction

-The grammar point ~어/아 버리다 is used in Korean to express the completion of an action, often with a nuance of regret, disappointment, or unintentional consequence.
-It emphasizes that something has happened completely, and often the speaker feels a sense of loss or regret about that completion.
+The Korean grammar pattern ~어/아 버리다 is used to express the completion of an action, often with an emotional nuance such as regret, relief, or frustration.
+It emphasizes that an action has been carried out entirely, and the speaker has feelings about its completion.

 2. Core Grammar Explanation